Madagascar Sphene Gemstone

 • Crystal healers use sphene to support the immune system and promote healing of the sinuses and soft tissues.
 It is used to treat muscle strain and reduce fever and inflammation.

-Shop LC sphene is sourced from the Sava region of Madagascar.
-Sava sphene is a relatively new stone on the market with a unique style and dazzling optic properties.
+Shop LC sphene is sourced from the Madagascar region of Madagascar.
+Madagascar sphene is a relatively new stone on the market with a unique style and dazzling optic properties.
 Be one of the first proud owners of this exquisite and beautiful stone.

 • Ranks 5.5 on the Mohs hardness scale.